-We can’t wait to kick off another successful academic year and welcome everyone to campus!
 At Iona, we live by a fundamental credo that “Gaels Take Care of Gaels.”
 Everyone living, learning or working on campus knows this was especially true through the COVID-19 pandemic.
 Now, as we embrace the “new normal,” we must remain vigilant.
 Many positive strides have been made in protecting against the virus, but we will not let down our guard when it comes to keeping our community healthy and safe.

 - A record of completed vaccination will exempt students from required COVID-19 surveillance testing and fees.

 - Students without documentation of COVID-19 vaccination will be assessed a fee of $500.00 on or around January 28 to cover the costs associated with campus testing for the spring semester.
 A medical or religious exemption would exempt students from fees, but surveillance testing would still be mandatory.

 - Students are considered fully vaccinated 14 days after receiving either one dose of Johnson & Johnson, or two doses of Pfizer or Moderna.
 There is no requirement at this time for a booster, although it is highly encouraged.

 - Bi-weekly surveillance testing will continue to be mandatory for all unvaccinated students.

 - All unvaccinated students will have to test at the Arrigoni Center.
 Tests conducted elsewhere are not accepted in lieu of on-campus surveillance testing.
 Surveillance testing begins on January 31.

 - Anyone who feels sick is required to stay home and get tested if experiencing symptoms.